Best Wading Socks – 2023 Buyers’ Guide

 Best Nylon Wading Socks: Orvis Wader Socks

 If you’re not fully sold on a merino sock, then try these Orvis Wader Socks that are built with just the right merino to wool ratio.
 It also holds a hint of Spandex unite in its knitted construction, with padded soles that will keep you comfortable during long journeys.
 The nylon material is strategically placed at the heel and toe, which adds to its durability.
+From my experience, these socks are great for the seasons in between such as spring or fall (not the right choice for the coldest months of the year though).

 GET THEM AT ORVIS